meteopath/notquitether/README.md

  </details>

 ### My Folder
 My Folder, the session catalog, is also best with hot keys.
 Open it up and page through.
-You have a list of books seen in session and each book's details (title, author, downloads/month, subjects, weblink) as well as the portion of the text previously viewed.
-Option to reopen any book in the folder and pick up where you left off.
+Books seen in session are listed.
+Each book has a detail page with title, author, downloads/month, subjects and weblink, as well as the portion of the text previously viewed.
+Reopen any book in the folder with hot key "Enter" and "k" to confirm.
 <details>
   <summary>gif: My Folder</summary>